zchee/neovim-wiki/Building-Neovim.md

 ## Running tests

-### Integration tests

-To build and run all integration tests:
+To build and run all tests:

     make test

-### Unit tests

-To build and run all unit tests:
+To build and run all _unit_ tests:

     make unittest

+To build and run all _functional_ tests:

+    make functionaltest

 To run a *specific* unit test:

     TEST_FILE=test/unit/foo.lua make unittest

+To run a *specific* functional test:

+    TEST_FILE=test/functional/foo.lua make functionaltest

 ### Legacy integration tests